T-tail

-A T-tail is an empennage configuration in which the tailplane is mounted to the top of the fin.
+A T-tail is an empennage configuration in which the tailplane of an aircraft is mounted to the top of the fin.
 The arrangement looks like the capital letter T, hence the name.
 The T-tail differs from the standard configuration in which the tailplane is mounted to the fuselage at the base of the fin.

 Advantages

 T-tails were common in early jet aircraft.
 Designers were worried that an engine failure would otherwise damage the horizontal tail.

 The T-tail is very common on aircraft with engines mounted in nacelles on a high-winged aircraft or on aircraft with the engines mounted on the rear of the fuselage, as it keeps the tail clear of the jet exhaust.
 Rear-mounting the engines keeps the wings clean and improves short-field performance.
 This was necessary in early jet aircraft with less powerful engines.

 T-tail aircraft can have better short-field performance, such as on the Avro RJ-85.
 The disturbed airflow over a lower stabilizer can make control more difficult at lower speeds.

 During normal flying conditions, the tailplane of a T-tail is out of the disturbed airflow behind the wing and fuselage, which provides for more consistent elevator response.

 The design and structure of a T-tail can be simpler.

 For a transsonic aircraft a T-tail configuration may improve pitch control effectiveness, because the elevator is not in disturbed air behind the fuselage, particularly at moderate angles of attack.

 Depending on wing location, the elevator may remain in undisturbed airflow during a stall.
 (However, T-tail aircraft may be vulnerable to deep stall, see Disadvantages below.)

 An aircraft with a T-tail may be easier to recover from a spin, as the elevator is not in a position to block airflow over the rudder, which would make it ineffective, as can happen if the horizontal tail is directly below the fin and rudder.

 The T-tail increases the effectiveness of the vertical tail because of "end plate" effect.
 The horizontal stabilizer acts like a winglet, reducing induced drag of the rudder.
 Smaller and lighter T-tails are often used on modern gliders.

 When the vertical tail is swept, the horizontal tail can be made smaller because it is further rearwards and therefore has a greater lever arm.
 Tail sweep may be necessary at high Mach numbers.

 A T-tail may have less interference drag, such as on the Tupolev Tu-154.

 T-tails may be used to increase clearance at the rear of a cargo aircraft such as the Boeing C-17 Globemaster, to provide extra clearance when loading the aircraft.

+T-tails decrease the possibility of anything hitting the empennage on paratroops or airdrops operations, as the tail is way above the jump door.